Medical Patient Modesty - a non-profit organization to improve patient modesty in medical settings

 A knee surgery patient’s genitals will often be exposed if he/she is not wearing underwear when the surgical team lifts her/his gown.
 Patients should be allowed to wear 100 percent cotton underwear or disposable underwear for all surgeries that do not involve genitals such as lobectomy, knee replacement surgery, etc.

-Patients that have to undergo hip surgery, cardiac catheterizations in the groin, cardiac bypass surgery, and other surgeries that require access to the groin are encouraged to check out the dignity garments invented by an orthopedic surgeon at Covr Medical that cover their genitals.
+Patients that have to undergo hip surgery, cardiac catheterizations in the groin, cardiac bypass surgery, and other surgeries that require access to the groin are encouraged to check out the dignity garments invented by an orthopedic surgeon at COVR Medical that cover their genitals.

 All patients should write on their consent form that they do not allow removal of underwear for surgeries which do not involve the genitals; and request a copy of the consent form with the surgeon’s signature.
 Patients need to stand up and break this ridiculous operating room tradition which violates patients’ modesty.